angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboards.md

 disruption.
 Racing these decks is difficult due to the high amount of interaction they bring but falling into the long game can result in one of their threats providing heavy pressure.
-You want to bring in some elements of the Anti-Blue package however consideration should be more focussed on Mana assets.
+You want to bring in some elements of the Anti-Blue package however consideration could also be more focussed on Mana assets.

 Delver strategies try to limit your resources so bring cards like Carpet of Flowers in means you negate their soft permission and mana denial plan.
 Some pilots like to bring in creature removal for their threats however a lot of the time, trying to fight the Delver player *on the ground* results in wasting time and playing into their strategy.
-Similar to blue based control you should consider slowing down a little to ensure resilience against their disruption and take out cards like Lion's Eye Diamond, Lotus Petal, Lim-Dûl's Vault and Unearth.
+If on a more control style build you should consider slowing down a little to ensure resilience against their disruption and take out cards like Lion's Eye Diamond, Lotus Petal, Lim-Dûl's Vault and Personal Tutor.
 Force of Will and Daze are both considerations for removal too, however you should decide to keep one or the other and this could be dependent on being on the play vs being on the draw or how much you feel your mana is constrained.

+Some pilots prefer to try and utilise speed to their advantage.
+This can either be through trying to resolve Doomsday as quickly as possible or, trying to resolve Doomsday and avoid passing the turn.
+For this latter one, maximising free cycle effects and adding in mana efficient interaction like Pact of Negation can be important.

 If possible you want to avoid keeping a hand that is too *all-in* and preferably have multiple mana sources at your disposal as Wasteland and Stifle can both be a concern.
 Aggressively fetching your basic lands is advantageous unless you think you have enough resilience to ignore any Wasteland effects.
-Try not to feel pressured to jam too quickly but be mindful that thanks to cards like Dreadhorde Arcananist, Lightning Bolt and the Berserk/Invigorate combo can cause you to lose quickly.
+Try not to feel pressured to jam too quickly but be mindful that thanks to cards like Ragavan, Nimble Pilferer, them casting your own discard or opposing Berserk/Invigorate combo can cause you to lose quickly.
 Stifle is the scariest tool in the arsenal of these decks as it gets around Cavern of Souls and Veil of Summer so removing that via Discard is a prioity.
 Try to avoid playing into Daze and avoid fighting over